We may earn money or products from the companies mentioned in this post.

-- Spoon into 2-quart casserole sprayed with non-stick cooking spray.
-Sprinkle with cheese.
+Spoon into 2-quart casserole sprayed with non-stick cooking spray.

-- Bake 30 minutes or until heated through.
+Bake 30 minutes or until heated through and bubbly.

-Chai Spice Cupcakes with Vanilla Cream Cheese Frosting would be perfect served for dessert after a meal of Down-Home Style Velveeta Mac n Cheese.
+Chai Spice Cupcakes with Vanilla Cream Cheese Frosting would be perfect ending to Down-Home Style Velveeta Mac n Cheese.

 Velveeta Cheese is made by Kraft.